kaivola/solita-dev-academy/README.md

 **Frontend**

-Clone the repo
+Clone the repo:
 ```
  git clone git@github.com:kaivola/solita-dev-academy-frontend.git
 ```
-Change into the cloned dir and after that install dependencies
+Change into the cloned dir and after that install dependencies:
 ```
 npm i
 ```
-After all the dependencies have installed you can finally build the frontend
+After all the dependencies have installed you can finally build the frontend:
 ```
 npm run build
 ```
-After build finishes successfully you can start serving the frontend
+After the build finishes successfully you can start serving the frontend:
 ```
 npm run start
 ```